 Having fine hair might seem like a blessing to some — it’s easy to style and often requires no blow-drying or heat styling.
-Better yet, you can tie fine hair back in a low ponytail using a protective hair tie or bun and look perfectly put together.
-However, millions of women with this hair type will tell you that it can be nearly impossible to hold curls or add natural-looking volume; and no one wants to find themselves with limp hair halfway through the day!
+But it also can be challenging to hold a curl or add the appearance of volume.

-If you suffer from thin hair, you are not alone.
 Hair loss affects 25% of women by age 49, 41% by age 69 and half of all women by age 79.
 About 80 million people in the U.S. are battling hereditary hair loss, according to the American Academy of Dermatology.
-And for those of us suffering from hair loss, fine hair can be a new challenge that familiar styling tools fail to address.

-Although it can be difficult to manage, there are steps you can take to style your hair in a way that makes it appear fuller and healthier.
-Here are some of the best-kept secrets for people with fine, thin hair.
+To help, VEGAMOUR spoke to experts and outlines several steps you can take to style your hair in a way that makes it appear fuller and healthier.
+Plus, find the best products to use to combat thinning hair.

 1. Shorter Hair Creates More Volume